Constantine III (Western Roman emperor): Rise

 Rebellion in Roman Britain was not unusual, a contemporary described it as a "province rich in usurpers".
 It was on the periphery of the Empire and there was a common view that it was overlooked in terms of resources and patronage.
-However, such revolts were usually short-lived; Constantine was uncommon in both establishing a lasting power base and in successfully exporting his rebellion to the mainland.
+Such revolts were usually short-lived; Constantine was uncommon in both establishing a lasting power base and in successfully exporting his rebellion to the mainland.
 Constantine moved quickly: he appointed two officers already in Gaul (modern France) as generals, Justinianus and Nebiogastes, instructing them to seize Arles and the passes which controlled traffic to and from Italy.
 He crossed the Channel at Bononia (modern Boulogne), taking with him all of the 6,000 or so mobile troops left in Britain and their commander, the general Gerontius.
 This denuded Roman Britain of front-line military protection and explains the disappearance of the legions in the early fifth century.
 Constantine travelled to Lyon, where he set up his headquarters and commenced minting coins in his own name.
-The Roman Army of Gaul declared for him, followed by the civilian administration in Hispania (modern Spain and Portugal).
-The central Roman authorities did not respond to the Germanic invasion, while Constantine's forces got the better of at least one confrontation with the Vandals.
+The Roman army in Gaul declared for him, followed by the civilian administration in Hispania (modern Spain and Portugal).
+The central Roman authorities did not respond to the Germanic invasion, and Constantine's forces got the better of at least one confrontation with the Vandals.
 Constantine also negotiated agreements with the Germanic groupings of the Franks, Alamanni and the Burgundians, thus securing the line of the Rhine.
 The main Vandal force and their allies moved into northern Gaul (modern Belgium).

 The Western Roman emperor, Honorius, and his commander-in-chief Stilicho were in conflict with the Eastern Roman Empire and allied to a large force of Visigoths under Alaric.
 The relationship with the Visigoths was shaky – they were demanding land or money for their services.
 An agreement was reached for a joint West Roman-Visigoth army to threaten the Eastern Empire to extort land from it which would then be given to the Visigoths.
 This manoeuvre was supposed to commence in May or June 407.
 By then the Vandals and their allies had broken into Gaul, where Constantine had control of the army and was claiming the imperial throne.
 Sending a large Western Roman force to the east would have left Italy open to invasion by one or both of these groups and so the offensive was cancelled.
 Instead a small army led by Sarus the Goth was sent west to put down Constantine's revolt while Stilicho's main army waited on events.